TheRealClodius/Memory-Signal/README.md

 MemoryOS is continuously evolving!
 Here's what's coming:

-- ⚡ **Parallelization Acceleration**： Parallelism for memory retrieval and model inference to reduce end-to-end latency
+- ⚡ **Parallelization Acceleration**：Parallelism for memory retrieval and model inference to reduce end-to-end latency
 - 🖥️ **Open-Source Web Interface**: Browser-based memory visualization analytics without local deployment
 - 🔧 **More Tool Operation**: Integration with more tool like **modify**, **delete**
 - 🏗️ **Integrated Algorithms & Benchmarks**: Standardized benchmark suite with cross-model performance comparison dashboards
+- 🤝 Other to-do list: From @jowindon: For MacOS, support FAISS-CPU

 Have ideas or suggestions?
 Contributions are welcome!
 Please feel free to submit issues or pull requests! 🚀